 How does Rise Against Hunger ensure the safety of its volunteers?

-At our volunteer meal packaging events, we closely adhere to the CDC’s guidelines for large events.
-In fact, best practices around handwashing, hygiene and avoiding events while sick are already guidelines we implement at all of our events, but we are encouraging volunteers to be especially mindful at this time.
-If a volunteer has had a fever, cough or sore throat, gastrointestinal illness or other cold or flu-like symptoms in the past 48 hours, OR has traveled to a coronavirus-impacted area, they will be asked not to participate and wait for a future Rise Against Hunger Experience.
+At our volunteer meal packaging events, we closely adhere to the CDC’s guidelines for large events and will continue to do so if these guidelines change.
+Best practices around handwashing, hygiene and avoiding events while sick are already guidelines we implement at all of our events, but we are encouraging volunteers to be especially mindful at this time.
+If a volunteer has had a fever, cough or sore throat, gastrointestinal illness or other cold or flu-like symptoms in the past 48 hours, they will be asked not to participate and wait for a future Rise Against Hunger Experience.
+Additionally, vulnerable populations are asked to not attend or participate in an event at this time.

 Are Rise Against Hunger meals still safe to distribute?